-activates all events at the verbose level plus traces of all debug events.
-These debug events will generate {mnesia\info, Format, Args} system events.
-Processes may subscribe to these events with mnesia:subscribe/1.
-The events are always sent to Mnesia's event handler.
-On this debug level Mnesia's event handler starts subscribing updates in the schema table.
+Activates all events at the verbose level plus traces of all debug events.
+These debug events generate {mnesia\info, Format, Args} system events.
+Processes can subscribe to these events with mnesia:subscribe/1.
+The events are always sent to the Mnesia event handler.
+On this debug level, the Mnesia event handler starts subscribing to updates in the schema table.